vikramrkin/CS130308/README.md

-Console application developed in VS2017, targetting against .Net 4.6.1.
+Console application developed in VS2017, targetting .Net 4.6.1.

 Solution is divided into two projects - main and test project.